-A new documentary on a thrilling chapter of Limerick’s past will be publicly screened on Mayday Friday 1st May 2015 at 8pm in 69 O’Connell Street (The Lime Tree Theatre), Limerick.
+A new documentary on a thrilling chapter of Limerick’s past will be screened on 11th October 2015 at 12 noon in the Gate Cinema, Cork as part of the IndieCork Festival.
 ‘The Limerick Soviet’ has been produced by Frameworks Films, in collaboration with the Limerick Council of Trade Unions.

 ‘The Limerick Soviet’ tells the story of a revolution on the streets of Limerick in April 1919 when the first soviet in Ireland was declared.
 It occurred as workers in the city refused to succumb to the imposition of martial law in Limerick, which had been declared following the death of a trade unionist and IRA member, at police hands.
 This hard-line approach by the British authorities backfired and resulted in the calling of a general strike and the effective control of the city by the workers.

 ‘The Limerick Soviet’ examines the events leading up to this dramatic event, details what happened during the strike and explores its legacy.
 This fascinating account of twelve days in April 1919 brings to light a forgotten episode in Irish history.

 ‘The Limerick Soviet’ was produced with the support of the Sound and Vision scheme, an initiative of the Broadcasting Authority of Ireland.

 A new documentary on a unique woman from Cork will be screened at 12pm on Sunday 19th October 2014 in the Gate Cinema, Cork as part of the IndieCork Festival.
 ‘Mother Jones and her Children’ has been produced by Frameworks Films in collaboration with the Cork Mother Jones Commemorative Committee.
 For information about tickets see www.indiecork.com